Strong Duality for a Multiple-Good Monopolist: Introduction

-\item Using our framework, we can provide shorter proofs of optimality of known mechanisms.
-As an illustrating example, we show, in Section~\ref{sec:uniform 0-1}, how to use our framework to establish the optimality of the mechanism for two i.i.d. uniform $[0,1]$ items proposed by~\cite{ManelliV06}.
-Then, in Section~\ref{sec: uniform non 0-1}, we provide a simple illustration of the power of our framework, obtaining the optimal mechanism for two independent uniform $[4,16]$ and uniform $[4,7]$ items, a setting where the results of~\cite{ManelliV06,Pavlov11,DaskalakisDT13,GiannakopoulosK14} fail to apply.
-The optimal mechanism has the somewhat unusual structure (c.f. previous work on the problem) shown in the diagram in Section~\ref{examplesection}, where the types in $Z$ are allocated nothing (and pay nothing), the types in $W$ are allocated the grand bundle (at price $12$), while the types in $Y$ are allocated item $2$ with probability $1$ and item $1$ with probability $50\%$ (at price $8$). \end{itemize}
+Using our framework, we can provide shorter proofs of optimality of known mechanisms.
+As an illustrating example, we show in Section~\ref{sec:uniform 0-1} how to use our framework to establish the optimality of the mechanism for two i.i.d. uniform $[0,1]$ items proposed by~\cite{ManelliV06}.
+Then in Section~\ref{sec: uniform non 0-1}, we provide a simple illustration of the power of our framework, obtaining the optimal mechanism for two independent uniform $[4,16]$ and uniform $[4,7]$ items, a setting where the results of~\cite{ManelliV06,Pavlov11,DaskalakisDT13,GiannakopoulosK14} fail to apply.
+The optimal mechanism has the somewhat unusual structure shown in the diagram in Section~\ref{examplesection}, where types in $Z$ are allocated nothing (and pay nothing), types in $W$ are allocated the grand bundle (at price $12$), while types in $Y$ are allocated item $2$ and get item $1$ with probability $50\%$ (at price $8$).

 \paragraph{Characterization of Optimal Mechanisms.} Substantial effort in the literature has been devoted to studying optimality of mechanisms with a simple structure such as pricing mechanisms; see, e.g., \cite{ManelliV06} and~\cite{DaskalakisDT13} for sufficient conditions under which mechanisms that only price the grand bundle of all items are optimal.
 Our second main result (presented as Theorem~\ref{bundlingtheorem}) obtains {\em necessary and sufficient} conditions characterizing the optimality of arbitrary mechanisms with a finite menu size.
 We proceed to describe our characterization result in more detail.